Yep, tick season is officially here folks. We found our first tick last week and now we’re on high alert!

-1. LIGHT COLORS ARE IN
+1. LIGHT COLORS

 Wear light clothing to help identify ticks on clothing more easily.
 If you’re headed into a tick environment, use this wisdom; no dark jeans, patterns, and black/brown clothing or any dark colors if possible.
 A bonus of wearing light colors is that you’ll keep mosquitos away, because they are attracted to dark clothing.